 You probably already know that the three decades under consideration here were phenomenal.
 Let’s start with the ’70s, which bore some rarity for horror movies.
 The decade brought about the industry’s rebirth.
 It was marked with mixed creativity and emotional sensitivity.
 All this helped to produce vividly descriptive and excruciating horror that mirrored what the world was like then.
-Also, the ’70s marked the period where a horror movie got the first-ever Academy Award nomination.
+Also, the ’70s marked the period when a horror movie got the first-ever Academy Award nomination.
+These decades were so innovative to the horror movie industry that we just had to make a list on the Top 10 1970s to 1990s Horror Movies.

 Well, the ’80s wasn’t going to let the ’70s take all the glory.
 It effectively ushered in an improved extended trend of movies from the ’70s.
 The ’80s saw a much more improved dynamism and advancement in style, plot, production, and all forms of peculiarities the horror movie holds to date.
 The ’90s also did amazingly well.
 It ushered in a wave of horror movies that was stern on realism.
 It brought psychological thrillers, special effects, coupled with self-parody as well as ironic humor – a magnificent renaissance!